Luc07/webScraping/README.md

 # webScraping
-A test project to download files from link and zip them, using Maven and some libraries
+A test project to download files from link and zip them, using Maven and some libraries like commons-io and zip4j